-- a) if the performance of actions of a guardian/custodian/supporter is not sufficient for imposing administrative or criminal liability: - a.a) it helps a guardian/custodian/supporter through a social worker to better understand and perform his/her duties; - a.b) it relieves a guardian/custodian of his/her duties; - a.c) it submits a request to court to relieve a supporter of his/her duties.
+- a.b) it relieves a guardian/custodian of his/her duties; - a.c) it submits a request to court to relieve a supporter of his/her duties.
 In this case, the court shall suspend the powers of the supporter before delivering the decision and impose the performance of his/her duties on a specially authorised person of the guardianship and custodianship authority (to whom the statutory rights and duties of the supporter apply); - b) based on the performance of actions of a guardian/custodian/supporter, it acts in accordance with the rules established by the Code of Administrative Offences of Georgia and the criminal legislation of Georgia.

-1305 - Database related to the supervision over guardians/custodians/supporters
+13056 - Database related to the supervision over guardians/custodians/supporters